-And we feast as we reconnect with family and friends over this cold dark month of December.
-But I wonder if in all that feasting we spare more than a moment’s thought to the Babe in a Manger.
+- Yes, we feast as we reconnect with family and friends over this cold dark month of December.
+In all that feasting do we spare more than a moment’s thought to the Babe in a Manger?

-Yet, in our Comfortable Christianity, we are losing this Christmas Tradition through sheer neglect.
+Yet, in our comfortable Christianity, we are losing this Christmas caroling tradition through sheer neglect.

-Honestly, I didn’t realize how close we are to losing it until a Caroling Outing this weekend.
+Honestly, I didn’t realize how close we were to losing the Christmas caroling tradition until a caroling outing this weekend.

 Our local church has an amazing AWANA club that fosters scripture memorization and application.
 The leaders of this club take their job to heart and are always finding ways to get the children serving!

-I love that in them and the way they foster that in our Student leaders!
+I love the heart of service in our Children’s Ministry and the way they foster that in our student leaders!
 Y’all, the local church is where it’s at!

 I’d love to share the Pathway I found to truly forgiving the Pain, Abuse, and Betrayal that stole so many years of my life.
 I was stuck, unwilling to forgive.
 I had to learn to release people, so I could walk in freedom!

-Our AWANA club serves by Caroling to our neighboring Nursing Home each year.
-It is the most beautiful experience to be a part of.
+Our AWANA club serves by Caroling to our neighboring nursing home each year.
+It is the most beautiful experience.
 These precious senior citizens are forgotten most of the year and you can tell when we walk in the door.

 Their eyes light up and many are in tears as the children hand them cards and begin to sing.
 These sweet older children of God are so important.
 How have we forgotten them? – A topic for another day…

-As I chose Carols I only included the easiest and simplest because the kids didn’t know many of them last year.
+As I chose some of the American Christmas carols I only included the easiest and simplest because the kids didn’t know many of them last year.

 I even threw in Rudolph and Jingle Bells to be sure everyone had fun.
 You can Download it here!

 This year as 30 or so children began to sing I was shocked.
 They really didn’t know the songs.
-Now don’t get me wrong, they belted out Rudolph the Red-Nosed Reindeer, but could only vaguely mumble the chorus of Silent Night.
+Now don’t get me wrong, they belted out Rudolph, but could only vaguely mumble the chorus of Silent Night.